 Emergency Disaster Assistance

-Federal assistance for most emergency actions in a federally-declared disaster area which are essential to the saving of lives and the protection of property and the public health and safety, are allowed within the Coastal Barrier Resources System (CBRS), if those actions are consistent with the purposes of CBRA (16 U.S.C. § 3505(a)(6)(E)).
+Federal assistance for emergency actions in a Presidentially declared emergency or major disaster that are necessary to the saving of lives and the protection of property and the public health and safety are allowed within the Coastal Barrier Resources System (CBRS), if those actions are consistent with the purposes of CBRA (16 U.S.C. § 3505(a)(6)(E)).
 The actions are limited to those that are necessary to alleviate the emergency such as removal of debris from public property; emergency restoration of essential community services such as electricity, water or sewer; provision of emergency shelter; relocation of individuals out of danger; etc. Since these activities must be accomplished immediately, FEMA has conducted advance consultations with the U.S. Fish and Wildlife Service (Service) for the emergency work, and only an after-the-fact notification is provided.
+Such notifications may be emailed to the appropriate Ecological Services Field Office.
 The Service still has the responsibility for providing an opinion after these activities have been accomplished.

 Permanent Restoration Assistance